ifnesi/cfk_demo/README.md

 # Running the demo

 To automatically setup the demo, run `demo_start.sh`, it should take less than 5 minutes to have everything up and running.
+Since Confluent for Kubernetes is stateful that command can be run multiple times (in case of failure).

 Once completed, go to http://controlcenter.localhost:9021 to access Confluent Control Center.